 Basically, all these studies conclude that outdoors is better because its better for your mental health.
-So, make your family exercise alfresco if you want a happier family.
+So, encourage your family exercise alfresco if you want a happier family.

 Make it fun.

 We make up stories during our walks, explore new “planets”, chase roly-poly bugs that we happen to encounter during our family exercise routines.
-Whatever makes it fun— for all the obvious reason.
+Whatever makes it fun— for all the obvious reasons.